-Appendix C. Memorandum 3A: Recommended Tribes and Organizations for Data Collection
+Appendix C. Memorandum 3A: Recommended Tribes and Organizations for Data Collection maintenance.
+This memorandum describes:

 This memorandum summarizes the identified Tribes and Tribal organizations with which to meet for the Federal Highway Administration's (FHWA) Transportation Planning in Tribal Communities study.
 The study's goals are to: